dougives/FrameMachine/README.md

 Many runs were performed over two months, with the same hardware as above.
 None ran over four days.
 No candidates achieved a material level of fitness.

 ## Problems
-I believe the system reduces into simple regression of differing parameters.
+I believe the system reduces into regression of differing parameters.
 I don't think it is suitable to regard it as a GA at all.
 The decisions made by the candidates in the trading task appeared to differ depending only on the length of samples taken, and z-score thresholds.
 This may explain why the system seemed to perform poorly when given the more qualitative input from the tweet sentiment task.

 Manually tuning the initial parameters was also tricky.
 There was a small window for chaos, otherwise the output data would be zeroed/oned out, or simply copies of the input.